permutationlock/aven-cfmt/README.md

 will format most Raylib and GLFW source files.
 The files it refuses to format use either unsupported macros or non-standard extensions like the MSVC `(__stdcall *fn)` declarators.
-It would be simple to modify these files to comply, but, of course, formatting established projects is not the goal of `aven-cfmt`.
+It would be simple to modify these files to comply, but, of course, formatting code from established projects is not a goal of `aven-cfmt`.

 Include directives (`#include`) will also be parsed and pretty printed.
-Common directives that will not be parsed are `#error`, `#warning`, and `#pragma`; all such directives are rendered unmodified from the original source.
+All other directives will not be parsed, including `#error`, `#warning`, and `#pragma`; all such directives are rendered unmodified from the original source.

 ### Character sets and white space

+Source files are assumed to be ascii or utf8 encoded.
+The source file is verified to be valid utf8 prior to tokenization.
+The tokenizer only allows non-ascii codepoints in comments, character constants, and string literals.
+With regards to column width, each utf8 codepoint is counted as one column.

 The only whitespace characters that will be rendered are spaces, newlines, and tabs.
-Windows `\r\n` line endings will be parsed, but they will be rendered back as newlines.
+Windows `\r\n` line endings will be parsed the same as `\n`, and the formatter will render all line endings as `\n`.
 Carriage return characters `\r` are illegal outside of line endings.
-All indents are rendered as spaces.
+All indents are rendered with spaces.
-Tab characters `\t` are legal everywhere whitespace is allowed, but they will only be rendered if they appear within comments or string literals.
+Tab characters `\t` are legal everywhere whitespace is allowed, but will only be rendered if they appear within comments or string literals.

-The tokenizer currently only considers ascii characters.
-Wide characters that appear within string literals and comments will be rendered back unmodified.
-However, in the case of string literals, each character's full byte-width will count towards the line length.

 ## Errors